saucelabs/teamcity-ci-tutorial/02-Installation.md

 Installing the Sauce plugin for TeamCity
 =============

-The Sauce OnDemand plugin for Bamboo can be installed by following these steps
+The Sauce OnDemand plugin for TeamCity can be installed by following these steps

 # Download the [plugin zip file](https://repository-saucelabs.forge.cloudbees.com/release/com/saucelabs/teamcity/sauceplugin/1.0/sauceplugin-1.0.zip)
 # Copy the zip file into your ~/.BuildServer/plugins directory